 If you are exposed to these toxic VOCs you are likely to experience symptoms, such as headaches, dizziness, scratchy eyes, and throat as well as depression.
 The adverse effects of the products can be minimized by proper ventilation, although the tactic is still not sufficient to adequately to reduce the health risks involved.

 Fragrance and scented products contain a mixture of hundreds of chemicals that react with ozone in the ambient air to form dangerous secondary indoor air pollution chemicals.
 Some of the toxic VOCs emitted by these products include formaldehyde, methylene chloride, 1, 4-dioxane, and acetaldehyde.
 Symptoms of these toxic VOCs include headaches, dizziness, nausea, breathing difficulties, digestive problems, nervous systems problems, and various allergic reactions.

 3. Mold and Mold Generated VOC’s

 Mold can also cause indoor air pollution.
 As mold grows, the chemical reaction of enzymes, substrates and mold growth produce water carbon dioxide and volatile organic compounds.
-Some of the VOC’s produced by mold include hydrocarbons, ketones, alcohols, and aldehydes.
+Some of the VOC’s produced by mold affecting indoor air quality include hydrocarbons, ketones, alcohols, and aldehydes.
 Molds also produce mycotoxins, which are toxic to human beings.
 Symptoms of toxic exposure to mold and mold VOCs include depressions, difficulty breathing, fatigue, lesions, and skin rashes.

 4. Pollen, Dust, Dander